CS 332

 7 8 9 6 -7

 MATLAB was originally designed to work efficiently with large matrices of numbers, which are common in many science and engineering applications.
 The name MATLAB is derived from MATrix LABoratory.
-A matrix is essentially a two-dimensional array of numbers, although operations on matrices such as multiplication follow certain mathematical rules.
-A matrix with M rows and N columns is referred to as an MxN matrix.
+A matrix is essentially an array of numbers in one or more dimensions, although operations on matrices such as multiplication follow certain mathematical rules.
+A 2D matrix with M rows and N columns is referred to as an MxN matrix.
 In the above examples, the first variable, a, is assigned to a single scalar value that is stored in a 1x1 matrix.
 The variable b is assigned to a row vector of three elements that are arranged horizontally. b is represented as a 1x3 matrix.
 You can think of b as a one-dimensional array.
 Brackets are used to enter the contents of a matrix, but these brackets are not shown when the value is printed.

 The variable c is assigned to a 2x3 matrix that you can think of as a two-dimensional array.
-In the assignment statement, the elements within each row are separated by spaces and the contents of the two rows are separated by a semi-colon.
-You can create a column vector in which the elements are arranged vertically, by placing semi-colons between the successive elements, as in the following example:
+In the assignment statement, the elements within each row are separated by spaces (or optionally, commas) and the contents of the two rows are separated by a semicolon.
+You can create a column vector in which the elements are arranged vertically, by placing semicolons between the successive elements, as in the following example:

 >> f = [1; 2; 3]